 Basically, health insurance is a way to pay for healthcare.
-This payment protects a subscriber from paying the full cost of medical services when they are sick or injured.
+This payment protects a subscriber from paying the full cost of medical services with Medicare supplement plans 2020 when they are sick or injured.
 Just like car or home insurance, one selects a plan, pay the correlating monthly fee and the health issuer agrees to pay a portion of a subscribers medical cost.
 They basically negotiate the doctors and hospitals.

 What about health insurance in Nigeria?

 Health insurance in Nigeria is handled by the Nigerian National Health Insurance Scheme (NHIS) which is planned to attract more resources to the health care sector and improve the access, resources, and utilization of healthcare services.